Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Experiments

-We conducted a two-part user study with 102 participants to evaluate Omegance's effectiveness in granularity control and impact on output quality (see supp. for details).
-In Part 1, participants are asked to rank three images with and without Omegance based on their granularity.
-The average rank accuracy reflects the effectiveness of Omegance in granularity control.
-In Part 2, participants select the higher-quality result from pairs generated with and without Omegance, and we report the percentage of votes favoring Omegance or insisting equal quality.
-The results in Tab.~\ref{tab:userstudy} demonstrate that Omegance achieves effective granularity control without degrading the base model's quality.
+{\textbf{User Study.} In addition to metric evaluation, we conducted a two-part user study with 101 participants to evaluate Omegance's effectiveness in granularity control and impact on output quality \textit{(supp.~Sec.H for details)}.
+In Part~1, participants are asked to rank three images with/without Omegance based on their granularity.
+Average rank accuracy reflects the effectiveness of Omegance in granularity control.
+In Part~2, participants select the higher-quality result from image pairs with/without Omegance, and we report the percentage of votes favoring Omegance or insisting on equal quality.
+The results in Tab.~\ref{tab:userstudy} demonstrate that Omegance achieves effective granularity control without degrading base model's quality.
+Notably, 81.38\% of users responded positively to Omegance results, with 67.62\% favoring them and 13.76\% finding them comparable.

-\textbf{Omega Schedule.} We show two distinct omega schedules in Fig.~\ref{fig:omega-schedule} and their effects in Fig.~\ref{fig:teaser}(c).
-To further demonstrate the effectiveness of the omega schedule in controlling the granularity of the output layout and fine detail simultaneously, we illustrate more continuous schedules in Fig.~\ref{fig:more_schedules}.
-In the given case, layout complexity is generally reflected by the composition of the chalet and the fine detail richness by the festival decorations and footprints in the snow.